Discover more from Design Buddy

 Clearly articulating the intent behind your choices enhances the understanding of your design.
 Your reasons should make sense so that others can understand and support them.

-Take a look at a little framework that I wrote about, reinforcing your design with reason and evidence.
+Take a look at a little framework that I wrote about how to reinforce your design decisions with reason and evidence.

 Align your intent with your team early, be more focused, and save time